emmt/FITSHeaders.jl/README.md

 result as `card.value(ComplexF64)`, and `card.value(AbstractString)` yields the same result as `card.value(String)`.

-To make things easier, a few properties are aliases that yield the card value converted to a specific type:
+To make things easier, a few additional properties are aliases that yield the card value converted to a specific type:

 ``` julia
 card.logical :: Bool       # alias for card.value(Bool)